cal-cs184/hw0-intro/README.md

 Remember to run ```make``` to compile your edits.

-If you are feeling ambitious, try instantiating the matrix to perform a scaling operation or shifting operation.
+If you are feeling ambitious, try instantiating the matrix to perform a scaling operation (possible) or shifting operation (not possible, why is that?).
 We'll learn more formally about these later on in the course.

 ## Part 3 - Going Above and Beyond (Optional)